thomasWeise/aitoa/book/metaheuristics/hillClimbing/README.md

 It produces better mean, median, and best solutions.
 Actually, its median and mean solutions are better than the best solutions discovered by&nbsp;`rs`.
 Furthermore, it finds its solutions much much faster.
-The median time `med(t)` consumed until the algorithm converges is not more than one seconds.
+The median time&nbsp;`med(t)` consumed until the algorithm converges is not more than one seconds.
-The median number of consumed FEs `med(FEs)` to find the best solutions per run is between 7000 and 105'000, i.e., between one 50^th^ and one 2500^th^ of the number of FEs needed by&nbsp;`rs`.
+The median number of consumed FEs&nbsp;`med(FEs)` to find the best solutions per run is between 7000 and 105'000, i.e., between one 50^th^ and one 2500^th^ of the number of FEs needed by&nbsp;`rs`.

-It may be interesting to know that this simple `hc_1swap` algorithm can already achieve some remotely acceptable performance.
+It may be interesting to know that this simple `hc_1swap`&nbsp;algorithm can already achieve some remotely acceptable performance, even though it is very far from being useful.
 For instance, on instance `abz7`, it delivers better best and mean results than all four Genetic Algorithms (GAs) presented in&nbsp;[@JPDS2014CAODRIGAFJSSP].
 On `la24`, only one of the four (GA&#8209;PR) has a better best result and all lose in terms of mean result.
 On this instance, `hc_1swap` finds a better best solution than all six GAs in [@A2010RIGAFTJSPACS] and better mean results than five of them.
-In [@sec:evolutionaryAlgorithm], we will later introduce Evolutionary Algorithms, to which GAs belong.
+In [@sec:evolutionaryAlgorithm], we will later introduce (better-performing!)
+Evolutionary Algorithms, to which GAs belong.

 The Gantt charts of the median solutions of `hc_1swap` are illustrated in [@fig:jssp_gantt_hc_1swap_med].
 They are more compact than those discovered by `rs` and illustrated in [@fig:jssp_gantt_rs_med].